-- Using such a high amount of cannabinoids may not be necessary for therapeutic effects, and may increase the likelihood of suffering from negative side-effects such as anxiety, paranoia, extreme sleepiness (when not desirable), cannabinoid hyperemesis syndrome (CHS) and even blackouts.
+- Using such a high amount of cannabinoids may not be necessary for therapeutic effects, and may increase the likelihood of suffering from negative side-effects such as anxiety, paranoia, extreme sleepiness (when not desirable), cannabinoid hyperemesis syndrome (CHS), and even blackouts.

 Consuming Cannabis Edibles

-For many years, the health-conscious cannabis fan would choose to eat their marijuana rather than smoke it.
+For many years, health-conscious cannabis fans would choose to eat their marijuana rather than smoke it.
 The only problem was that the edibles were more often than not in a sugary treat, usually to mask the taste of cannabis.
 This has changed somewhat nowadays, but infusing cannabis with sweet treats is still popular.
 Edibles are known for being considerably stronger and more psychoactive than smoking or vaping cannabis.
 This is because the cannabis is digested and processed by the liver, converting THC into the more potent 11-Hydroxy-THC.

 Pros of Marijuana Edibles

 - Versatile – you can make your own cannabis oil or butter and use it for a number of dishes.

 - Strong, long-lasting effects, which can be ideal for insomnia or chronic pain.